‘Code Name: Emperor’ Review – Lousy Title, Smart Script

 That’s when Juan (Luis Tozar) pulls over the car by making a sharp turn and screeching his vehicle to a stop.
 He grabs a set of pictures and holds them about one inch to his face, like Tony D’Amato in Any Given Sunday.
 Juan calls him on his bullshit.
 He tells him the 15-year-old had a seizure.
 Further, the judge didn’t want him found in his room, so he tossed him over the balcony.
 Now, how could the Agency set that up?

 You must love a character like this.
 He’s your John McClane badass.
-A weathered soul always with a look of determination.
+A weathered soul always looks determined.
 Juan walks around with an eternal salt and pepper five o’clock shadow, a shaved head with a large landing strip for his receding hairline on that dome he calls a head.
 He also looks like, especially by the last frame, the second coming of Abe Vigoda.
-Except he makes up for that by walking around with a cool leather jacket and a Glock stuffed inside the backside of his belt.
+He makes up for that by walking around with a cool leather jacket and a Glock stuffed inside the backside of his belt.
 The type of guy a woman can talk herself into falling for.
 Why?
-Well, for one, he’s strong, stoic, and he has the crush your windpipe with your thumb in his arsenal.
+Well, for one, he’s strong, stoic, and he has the crush of your windpipe with your thumb in his arsenal.
 Number two, they all cannot look like Jude Law.

 The problem for Juan is he cannot find anything.
 Sure, a little mild porn now and then, but he loves his wife and family, and besides a fake social media account, he is straight as an arrow.
 There is another plot point where he seeks the help of Wendy (Alexandra Masangkay), a maid of a German couple who may be terrorists.
 She helps him unwittingly.
 The agent even uses a young woman, a former asset named Marta (Georgina Amoros), who sets up Angel.
 And his team of highly trained agents will track and record every move.
 They then wait for the most opportune time to use the evidence.